KatherineMichel/portfolio/doc/2024-recap.md

 Using employee financial services benefits, I began working with a JPMorganChase financial advisor.

-What I learned from him has helped me understand the larger picture better and create a longterm financial strategy.
+What I learned from him has helped me understand the larger picture better and create a longterm financial strategy across all of my assets.

 <!--
+Student loans

 Social media post
 Wednesdays
 -->